 You never know what kind of secret weapon might be hiding in your staff.
 You might have a computer genius hiding in your sales department, or a copywriting expert wasting away as a cashier.
 Even if the skill or interest they mention doesn’t seem like much, make a note of it.
 An occasion may arise in the future when you need help with exactly what they are good at it.
 Plus, knowing where their interests lie may reveal how serious they are about a career with your organization.

 This question could drastically affect the productivity of your employees.
 It’s possible your employee has been struggling with software and they need additional help to master it.
 Or it could be something as small as getting a printer for an employee’s office so they don’t have to walk down the hall every five minutes.
 While your organization may not be able to provide the necessary resources immediately, knowing that you are making an effort to improve the employee’s work life is important.

 Helping your employees set achievable goals is much better than forcing unrealistic ones on them.
 Instead of feeling overwhelmed by extreme expectations, they’ll be motivated to reach the milestones you worked together to set.
 And while employees typically focus on professional goals, you can also offer the opportunity for them to declare personal goals.
 Motivating your employees to improve their personal lives has the extra benefit of happier, healthier workers contributing to your organization’s mission.

-, so make sure you are checking in regularly with your employees.
+Asking good performance review questions is just the beginning.
+Follow-up is key to effective performance reviews, so make sure you are checking in regularly with your employees.
 And be sure to recognize and celebrate employees who meet their goals.
 It will encourage them to keep up the good work and show you’re invested in their development.